Shine16/Linobot-New-Install/README.md

 <br />

-After connected ubuntu mate to wifi, <u>remove hdmi cable</u> and use Windows computer, Putty SSH to Rpi.
+After ubuntu mate is connected to wifi, <u>remove hdmi cable</u> and use Windows computer, Putty SSH to Rpi.

 After Swapspace and Lino install, to test Platformio and teensy detection, connect <u>rpi to a teensy 3.2 by micro usb cable</u>.